-For the purposes of presenting a conservative analysis, a new building on the Development Site that would be developed to the maximum building envelope under the RWCDS was analyzed in the DEIS (e.g., up to a maximum height of 395 feet).
-The analysis found that this new building would have the potential to result in significant adverse contextual impacts to historic resources.
-The Applicant intends to submit a revised Land Use Application between the publication of the DEIS and the Final Environmental Impact Station (FEIS), and the height, proportion, and massing of the building on the Development Site will be therefore refined between the publication of the DEIS and the FEIS; the FEIS will identify changes to the maximum building envelope and reflect a building massing that is consistent with the LPC-approved design.
-The incorporation of these changes is anticipated to eliminate potential contextual impacts on the surrounding historic district.

-The Proposed Project would not cast significant new shadow on or obstruct views to any architectural resource.
-To avoid adverse physical impacts on architectural resources located close enough to project construction (within 90 feet), i.e., to potentially experience inadvertent construction damage due to ground-borne construction-period vibrations, falling debris, subsidence, collapse, or damage from construction machinery, the Proposed Project would develop and implement construction protection plans in consultation with LPC.
+For the purposes of the FEIS, a new building on the Development Site that would be developed to the maximum building envelope (e.g., up to a maximum height of 395 feet) would have the potential to result in significant adverse contextual impacts to historic resources.
+The Applicant submitted a revised Land Use Application (Application Number C 210438(A) ZSM; the "A-Application") consistent with the LPC-approved designs between the publication of the DEIS and this FEIS, which is considered in the FEIS.
+The previously proposed project would not cast significant new shadow on or obstruct views to any architectural resource.
+To avoid adverse physical impacts on architectural resources located close enough to project construction (within 90 feet), i.e., to potentially experience inadvertent construction damage due to ground-borne construction-period vibrations, falling debris, subsidence, collapse, or damage from construction machinery, the previously proposed project would develop and implement construction protection plans in consultation with LPC.